 First of all, the long name is Ford F-150 Raptor SuperCrew.
 The F-150 is one of the most popular vehicles in the country.
 In fact, according to Ford, the F-150 has been America’s favorite truck for 39 straight years and its favorite vehicle for 34 straight years.

 The new Raptor has more room, for passengers and gear.
 I liked that it has four fill-size doors, for ease and comfort.
 The Raptor also is powered by Ford’s updated high-output 3.5-liter EcoBoost® engine that produces more power with greater efficiency.
+So if you want to afford such a truck one day, you can try winning a huge chunk of cash on sites such as klik4d.

 The Raptor’s off-road driving technology has evolved into an all-new Terrain Management System™ that enables the driver to select modes to optimize driving dynamics to environmental conditions – from snow to mud, sand and more.
 Though this means nothing to me, my brother was very impressed.
 I’m never going to take this particular feature for a spin.
 For those of you who will, here are the six preset modes: